zutherb/AppStash/README.md

 ![CI-Node](https://raw.githubusercontent.com/zutherb/AppStash/master/external/images/production-deployment.png)

-After the are completed the cluster is fully installed.
+After you have complete this, the cluster is fully installed and you can start to work with it.

 ## Workings with the application cluster